touch2shop/cassandra-elasticsearch-sync/README.md

 ### Versioning and Conflict Resolution

-This sync algorithm uses timestamp for versioning.
+This sync algorithm uses *timestamps* for versioning.
 As long as timestamps are constantly updated whenever a table or document is updated, we can assume the data that contains the most recent timestamp is also the most recent.

 For the unlikely scenario where two entities are updated on both databases at the exact same moment with millisecond precision, a conflict would be generated.
 It would be impossible to know which version to use.